hyxmartin/human-activity/README.md

 # Human Activity Recognition Using Smartphones: Getting and Cleaning Data Course Project

 The main purpose of this project is to showcase the knowledge and skills acquired in the [Getting and Cleaning Data Course by Johns Hopkins University at Coursera](https://www.coursera.org/learn/data-cleaning
 ), as a part of the Data Science Specialization.

+The first goal of this repository is to contain the raw data, the code to get and clean them, the tidy data, and the code book.
+I am focusing on making all self-contained, self-evident and reproducible.

 The main contents of this repository, as required in the project instructions, are:

 * The [tidy dataset](https://github.com/jclopeztavera/human-activity/blob/master/data/tidy/tidy_data.csv).
-* The [R script](https://github.com/jclopeztavera/human-activity/blob/master/R/run_analysis.R) for performing the analyses.
+* The R script [`run_analysis.R`](https://github.com/jclopeztavera/human-activity/blob/master/R/run_analysis.R) for performing all the analyses.
+For more detail on each step taken:
+    * The R script for getting the data: [`data-gette.R`](https://github.com/jclopeztavera/human-activity/blob/master/R/data-gette.R)
+    * The R script for cleaning the data: [`data-cleane.R`](https://github.com/jclopeztavera/human-activity/blob/master/R/data-cleane.R)
+    * The R script for summarising the data: [`summarise.R`](https://github.com/jclopeztavera/human-activity/blob/master/R/summarise.R)
-* The [codebook](https://github.com/jclopeztavera/human-activity/blob/master/R/CodeBook.md) that describes the variables, the data, and the data transformations performed.
+* The [codebook](https://github.com/jclopeztavera/human-activity/blob/master/data/tidy/CodeBook.md) that describes the variables, the data, and the data transformations performed.
+For more detail on the making of the code book:
+    * The Rmarkdown file for knitting the codebook: [`CodeBook.Rmd`](https://github.com/jclopeztavera/human-activity/blob/master/data/tidy/CodeBook.Rmd)

 ## Usage